ppy/osu-wiki/news/2022-04-18-project-loved-april-2022.md

 220 BPM, 60:08 | 5.24★ – 7.35★\
 *description written by [Boaz](https://osu.ppy.sh/users/13302996)*

 When you think of taiko marathons, it will most likely be a \~20-40 minute distorted j-pop compilation filled with amen breaks but *Because Maybe!* is different. *Because Maybe!* is an album by Renard, a fairly well-known artist in the osu! community, filled with a whopping 20 tracks.
 Well guess what, [Axer](https://osu.ppy.sh/users/7299864) and his mapping colleagues mapped all of them!
-Not only does this mapset include a 60 minute collab marathon featuring every song on the album, it also includes all 20 songs as separate diffs so you don't have to play the first 53 minutes only to play *TU4AR* ;).
+Not only does this mapset include a 60-minute collab marathon featuring every song on the album, it also includes all 20 songs as separate diffs so you don't have to play the first 53 minutes only to play *TU4AR* ;).

 If you thought it couldn't get any better: this map also features an amazing storyboard by [Jerry](https://osu.ppy.sh/users/605973), so make sure you play with the storyboard enabled for the full experience!
-Let's see who's ready for [Axer](https://osu.ppy.sh/users/7299864) and his friends to take you for a 60 minute ride.
+Let's see who's ready for [Axer](https://osu.ppy.sh/users/7299864) and his friends to take you for a 60-minute ride.

 [![](/wiki/shared/news/2022-04-18-project-loved-april-2022/1018730.jpg)](https://osu.ppy.sh/community/forums/topics/1561111)